"GOZAIN" is a volunteer tour guide group located in Sendai City, Miyagi Prefecture, Japan.

 If you are interested in "GOZAIN", please visit our regular meeting of "English study" & "Saturday Salon" of the regular meeting schedule here(ホーム日本語) .
 You can visit two times without becoming a member.
 Details are shown in "Join".

 Top photos show our guide spots in Sendai & Matsushima.
-A view of Sendai city from the Castle Site, the Statue of Date Masamune on horseback in the site of Sendai Castle, the Zuihoden mausoleum, the Osakihachimangu shinto shrine (national treasure), the Matsushima bay, the Godaido worship hall, the Zhuiganji temple-the Main Hall & the Temple Kitchen (both national treasure), the dry landscape garden in the Entsuin temple & mausoleum,the Kanrantei tea house, the preserved ruins of Sendai Arahama Elementary School and the Statue of Arahama-Jiseikannon the Goddess of Mercy in Arahama one of the Tsunami affected areas in Sendai.
+A view of Sendai city from the Castle Site, the Statue of Date Masamune on horseback in the site of Sendai Castle, the Zuihoden mausoleum, the Osakihachimangu shinto shrine (national treasure), the Matsushima bay, the Godaido worship hall, the Zhuiganji temple-the Main Hall & the Temple Kitchen (both national treasure), the dry landscape garden in the Entsuin temple & mausoleum, the Kanrantei tea house, the preserved ruins of Sendai Arahama Elementary School, the Statue of Arahama-Jiseikannon the Goddess of Mercy in Arahama and the Ganbaro Ishinomaki the Tsunami affected areas in Sendai and Ishinomaki.